sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/18_Understanding_Validation/289_Validation_why_and_how.md

 ## What and why validation
-Validation in context of backend app means making sure that the data accepted from the client is correct and in the expected format.
+- What - Validation in context of backend app means making sure that the data accepted from the client is correct and in the expected format.

-The goal is to make sure the app data is in the correct state.
+- Why - to make sure the database (app data) is in the correct state.

 Of course, what is valid or not is a product level decision